icopy-site/awesome/docs/awesome/awesome-storybook.md

 ## Addons

-The official & community addons lists are available in the Storybook's [Addon Gallery](https://storybook.js.org/docs/addons/addon-gallery/).
+The official & community addons lists are available on the Storybook's [Addon Page](https://storybook.js.org/addons/).

 ## Contributing